RevShellXD/LFI-Destruction/README.md

 PHP Session Enumeration – Download and decode session files for hijacking.

+LFI-OSCP.py
+IS the OSCP EXAM safe version which has 0 auto exploits. its basically a very pretty fuzzer which once it confirms the exploit it prints manual instructions on how to perform the exploit.

 ⚠️ LEGAL DISCLAIMER
 This tool is for educational purposes and authorized security testing only.
 You must have explicit written permission from the system owner before using it.